WelbornGroup/Documentation/ProteinPrep.md

 ### Add Hydrogens

 Most pdb files will need polar hydrogens added.
-This can be done in software like ChimeraX, however our group uses the 'Reduce' program to try and predict which residues should be protonated.
-Histidine
+This can be done in software like ChimeraX, however our group uses the '[reduce](https://github.com/rlabduke/reduce/blob/master/README.md)' program from the Richardson lab for predicting protonation states.
+There is also a [reduce2](https://github.com/cctbx/cctbx_project/tree/master/mmtbx/reduce) out now which may be better to start with since it will continue to have support, however it needs to be installed as part of the [cctbx](https://github.com/cctbx/cctbx_project/tree/master) package.

+Download a version of reduce, open a terminal, and change to the directory where your pdb file is located.

+'''
+reduce -build input.pdb > output.pdb
+'''

+This command may be slightly different using the reduce2 version.
+The build argument is to make sure the Histdines are correctly protonated.

+Open the output.pdb and you should see new lines corresponding to the hydrogens atoms that were added.
+Note however that these atoms are not numbered sequentially.
+It is good practice to open the file in VMD (or similar software) to CHECK the structure and save it again as a pdb.
+This will also fix the numbering issue.
+Always check your pdb files in VMD and in text editors to make sure problems are found early in the process.

 ### Structure Modification
 If the protein is missing residues you can add them using software like ([Modeller](AddMissingResidues.md)).
 Tinker also has an amino acid builder under the 'protein' command.
 If a structured domain needs to be built then homology modelling like Swiss-Model or AlphaFold can be useful.

+Next step will be solvating the protein and converting to a tinker xyz file!